DolapoIdowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fourth script is a script that Display current directory contents in a long format The fifth script is a script that Display current directory contents, including hidden files (starting with .).
 The sixth script is a script that Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with .)
+This seventh script is a script that Create a script that creates a directory named my_first_directory in the /tmp/ directory.